Brussels Means Oodles of Chocolate

 I’m a food lover and if you’re one too, you’ll appreciate my journey through the enchanting country of Belgium.

-I am on a quick three-day tour of Brussels, Dinant Ghent and Bruges and there are plenty of opportunities to indulge my taste buds with some Belgian specialties that not only are delicious but also have an interesting history dating back hundreds of years.
+I went on a quick three-day tour of Brussels, Dinant, Ghent and Bruges and there were plenty of opportunities to indulge my taste buds with some Belgian specialties that not only are delicious but also have an interesting history dating back hundreds of years.

-In Brussels, I start by exploring the Grand Place with its old guildhalls, Town Hall and Breadhouse building decorated with gold motifs, and make a stop to see one of the iconic symbols of Brussels, the Manneken Pis.
+In Brussels, I started by exploring the Grand Place with its old guildhalls, Town Hall and the Breadhouse building decorated with gold motifs, and made a stop to see one of the iconic symbols of Brussels, the Manneken Pis.

 This statue of a little boy urinating into a fountain’s basin is said to embody the Belgian spirit of independence and their sense of humor.